 - Delaying their sub’s orgasm to show they are in control of it

-One challenge my Daddy said he had to overcome was being afraid he was being too strict and hard on me with punishments.
+One challenge my Dom said he had to overcome was being afraid he was being too strict and hard on me with punishments.
 To be honest I don’t think he’s ever gone too far.
 I know that if I ever did feel that way that is what safewords and my journal are for.
-If anything, I think I get off too easily sometimes.
+If anything, I think in the beginning I got off too easily sometimes.